morimotoindustries/AutoHoodPop/README.md

         --AutoHoodPop.ini
 ```

-Note: README.md and INSTALLATION.txt not required for the modification to work.
+Note: README.md and INSTALLATION.txt are not required for the modification to work.

 ## Usage
 **| AutoHoodPop |** is automatically enabled when initially installed.
 It can be disabled using **[/ahp]**.
 You can set the health to pop the hood by using **[/ahphealth]**.
 All settings are permanently saved to a configuration file.